opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/list-to-map.md

 ## Usage

-If you want to test the usage of the `list_to_map` processor before using the processor on your own source, use the following example.
+The following example shows how to test the usage of the `list_to_map` processor before using the processor on your own source.

 Create a source file named `logs_json.log`.
-Because the `file` source reads each line in the `.log` file as an event, the object list appears as one line even though it contains multiple objects.
+Because the `file` source reads each line in the `.log` file as an event, the object list appears as one line even though it contains multiple objects:

 ```json
 {"mylist":[{"name":"a","value":"val-a"},{"name":"b","value":"val-b1"},{"name":"b",  "value":"val-b2"},{"name":"c","value":"val-c"}]}
 ```
 {% include copy.html %}

-Next, create a `pipeline.yaml` that uses the `logs_json.log` file as `source` by pointing to the `.log` file's correct path.
+Next, create a `pipeline.yaml` file that uses the `logs_json.log` file as the `source` by pointing to the `.log` file's correct path:

 ```yaml
 pipeline: